 - EDU 354 – Content Pedagogy.
-Methods, materials, and techniques used in teaching particular secondary subjects (English, mathematics, science, second languages, social studies) (3h).
+Methods, materials, and techniques used in teaching particular secondary subjects (English, mathematics, science, social studies) (3h).

 - EDU 373 – Comparative & International Education.
 This course examines historical, political, economic, cultural, and social issues shaping education throughout the world (3h).

 - EDU 377 – Literacy in the 21st Century.
 This course examines the impact of emerging literacy trends on 21st century students in a digital, global world.
 There is specific focus on engaging reluctant and struggling readers (3h).